Cxx-mlr/xxcserializer/README.md

 # xxcserializer

-xxcserializer is a tiny Serializer / Deserializer library for C++17
+xxcserializer is a straightforward serializer/deserializer library for C++17, designed for ease of use and flexibility in handling object serialization.

 ## Usage